-Do you ever find yourself wishing your life were different than it is?
-If only we could wave a magic wand and fix the annoying job, the inconsiderate friend, or the distant partner.
+We all sometimes wish that life could be different than it is.
+We’d love to wave a magic wand and fix the annoying job, the inconsiderate friend, or the distant partner.
 But we can’t.
-The good new is, we don’t need to.
-Chuck Hillig, author of the audiobook “Seeds for the Soul: Living as the Source of Who You Are” shares a profound insight: the key to how to live your best life isn’t outside you—it’s within you.
+The good new is, we don’t need to!
+In this episode, Chuck Hillig, author of the audiobook “Seeds for the Soul: Living as the Source of Who You Are,” inspires us to explore our vast potential, start taking ownership of our lives and live as the source of who we are.